Proportional Participatory Budgeting with Projects Interaction: Introduction

 \section{Introduction}

-Participatory budgeting (PB) is gaining increased attention from both researchers and practitioners and is actively in use in cities around the world~\cite{su2017porto}.
+Participatory budgeting (PB) is gaining increased attention from both researchers and practitioners and is actively used in cities around the world~\cite{su2017porto, inbook}.
 This process typically includes several steps.
-In the first step, citizens suggest and discuss different projects, resulting with a list of feasible projects and their cost estimation.
-Next, citizens vote on which of the projects they would like to fund.
-Finally, the votes are aggregated by a mechanism that selects a subset of projects to fund.
-Different input formats exist that allow voters to express their preferences over projects, such as approval voting, knapsack ranking and additive utility (specified later on).
+In the first step, citizens suggest and discuss different projects, followed by a stage of shortlisting~\citep{rey2020shortlisting} to get a short list of feasible projects with their cost estimations.
+Next, citizens vote on which of the projects they would like to be funded.
+Different input formats exist that allow voters to express their preferences~\citep{benade2020preference, fairstein2023participatory} over projects, such as approval voting, knapsack ranking, and additive utility (specified later on).
+Finally, the votes are aggregated by a mechanism that selects a subset of projects to fund~\citep{talmon2019framework, los2022proportional, peters2021proportional}.

+In assessing aggregation methods, various criteria are employed, among which is the notion of proportionality.
+Proportionality aims to ensure that a group of voters with similar preferences receives a satisfactory level of welfare.
+One prominent polynomial-time aggregation method, the Method of Equal Shares (ES)~\citep{peters2021proportional}, provides assurance that its outcome will satisfy the proportionality notion of \emph{Extended Justified Representation up to 1 project} (EJR-1), under the assumption that voters' utilities over projects are additive.

 In the real world, voters' preferences may exhibit complex relationships between projects.
-For example, the utility from one project might depend on whether some other project is funded or not \cite{jain2020participatory, jain2021partition}.
-Consider for example a city where there are 4 different suggestions to build a large parking lot in different places, as well as two unrelated projects (say, a playground and a library).
+For example, the utility of one project might depend on whether some other project is funded or not \cite{jain2020participatory, jain2021partition, baumeister2023bounded, goyal2023mechanism}.
+Consider, for example, a city with four different suggestions to build a large parking lot in different places, as well as two unrelated projects (say, a playground and a library).
 The budget is sufficient for only four projects.
 There is a severe parking problem, so most citizens will assign higher utility to parking lots than to the other projects (or rank parking lots higher than other projects).
-As a result all 4 parking lots are likely to be funded and consume the entire budget, even if one or two parking lots are sufficient to solve most of the parking shortage.
-A better outcome that leads to a higher social welfare would have been to fund only two parking lots, and in addition the playground and the library.

-The above problem occurs since common mechanisms ignore the fact that the four parking lots are \emph{substitutes}.
+As a result, all 4 parking lots are likely to be funded and consume the entire budget, even if one or two parking lots are sufficient to solve most of the parking shortage, and the remaining budget would be put to better use by funding the other projects.
+This problem occurs since common mechanisms ignore the fact that the four parking lots are \emph{substitutes}.